JuanYan/Carla-packed-as-Gym/README.md

 ## How to use

-1. Install the Carla library into python path
+1. Install the Carla library into Python.

-   Cd to Carla/PythonClient folder, then type:
+    CD to Carla/PythonClient folder, then type:

     ```
     pip install -e .
     ```

-2. install the package, cd to gym-carla folder, then either:
+2. install the package, CD to gym-carla folder, then either:

     to copy & install